michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-01-introduction.md

 - "Review this student's conversation with an underperforming employee.
 Did they apply motivational theory appropriately?"
 - "Analyse how this student navigated a discrimination complaint.
 Where did their process break down?"

-This shift—from testing knowledge recall to evaluating applied professional methodology—is transformational for HR education.
+This shift,from testing knowledge recall to evaluating applied professional methodology,is transformational for HR education.

 ## Three Core Principles of This Approach